American beautyberry (Callicarpa americana). Photo: Mervin Wallace

-Below are definitions of the various ‘native environments’ inhabited by plants in the Native Plant Database.
+Below are definitions of the native environments of the plants featured in the Native Plant Database.

 Forest: Areas dominated by trees with more than 80% canopy cover.
 Multiple layers of woody plants with canopy trees, understory trees, shrubs, and vines.
 Includes upland forest to well drained and somewhat poorly drained bottomland forest.
 Deep canopy shade by summer.